 Flora is our gentle, wise wolf.
 Her confidence and curiosity show through, and she always interested in learning about the world around her.
 Although she can be very independent, Flora loves her pack mates, and treats everyone with respect and kindness.
-Much like Maya, she has a loving nature, and is very affectionate with staff and new friends.
-Because of her strong and caring behaviour, Flora has grown to become our new Wolf Ambassador, taking over the role Aspen held before she passed away.
+She has a loving nature, and is very affectionate with staff and new friends.
+Because of her strong and caring behaviour, Flora is our Wolf Ambassador, taking over the role Aspen held before she passed away.
 She now gets to travel to schools and other facilities to help others understand about wolf behaviour and to educate people about conservation.
 Flora loves these exciting trips, but always looks forward to coming home to her family.

-Mack, and his sister, Moki, were rescued from a facility that was being shut down.
-Unfortunately their previous owners had chosen to not imprint them, so Mack and his sister are, and always will be, uncomfortable around humans.
-Although this may be the case, these two are still very comfortable here; they have a large enclosure they can hide and play in, and an elaborate den to escape to.
+Mack was rescued from a facility that was being shut down.
+Unfortunately, his previous owners had chosen to not imprint him, so Mack will always be less comfortable around humans than the rest of our wolves.
+Although this may be the case, Mack is still very happy here.
+Mack shares his large enclosure with his packmate, Uno.
+They can hide and play, and have an elaborate den to escape to.
 Mack is our curious wolf, and even though he is fairly shy around humans, he always wants to know what’s going on around his enclosure, and is always looking for a chance to fool around.
 He is incredibly playful, and watches ravens from his perch atop his den.
-Both he, and his sister, look up to Moab as a fatherly figure.

-Scrappy Dave is one of our youngest wolves, along with his sister, Flora.
+Scrappy Dave is one of our oldest wolves, along with his sister, Flora.
 Despite his lanky and gentle appearance, this bright blonde wolf has a lot of attitude.
-Scrappy Dave still looks to his sister for comfort and guidance, and is most confidenant while she’s around.
+Scrappy Dave still looks to his sister for comfort and guidance, and is most confident while she’s around.
 He is still a fun-loving and curious wolf, and with his sister, chases ravens and squirrels around the enclosure to play.
-A bit mischievous in nature, Scrappy also likes to chase Flora around and nip at her tail.
-Even his howls are a bit goofy, as his voice tends to crack when he’s singing, much like our own human pre-teen boys!
+Scrappy shares an enclosure with Flora and our youngest wolf at the centre, Honi.